Muslim Occupation of al-Andalus 711 - 756 AD

-Whether the Muslims intended to stay is not clear, however the extensive fertile areas of the Guadalquivir, Guadiana and Ebro river valleys and the fertile coastal strip must have been a factor.
+Whether the Muslims intended to stay in al-Andalus is not clear, however the extensive fertile areas of the Guadalquivir, Guadiana and Ebro river valleys and the fertile coastal strip must have been a factor.
 Additionally the invasion was a useful way of occupying the recently conquered and converted Berbers of the Maghreb (North West Africa) with promises of riches, slaves and land.

 The Muslims also made a huge mistake by not completing the occupation and occupying the northern territories.
 The Pyrenees would then have provided an easily defendable frontier.
 As it transpired the Muslims allowed the roots of their final eviction to remain.

-In 740 AD, a major Berber uprising against their Arabs leaders in North Africa had powerful repercussions in Muslim Spain.
-The Berbers had made up the majority of the forces in the Muslim armies throughout the Muslim expansion through North Africa and into the Iberian Peninsula yet were dealt with as second-class citizens by their Arab leaders.
+In 740 AD, a major Berber uprising against their Arab leaders in North Africa had powerful repercussions in Muslim Spain.
+The Berbers had made up the majority of the forces in the Muslim armies throughout the Muslim expansion through North Africa and into the Iberian Peninsula yet were treated as second-class citizens by their Arab leaders.
 When land was confiscated from those who had opposed the invaders, the Arab leaders grabbed the prized land in fertile areas leaving the Berbers with the mainly mountainous areas around Granada, the hostile Duero valley and damp Galicia in the north west, and the Pyrenees in the north east.
 Berber victories in Morocco encouraged the Berbers in al-Andalus where they heavily outnumbered the Arab element of society.
-An immediate revolt was postponed in early 741 when the Arab elite in al-Andalus, deposed the unpopular governor, Uqba ibn al-Hajjaj, and replaced him with Abd al-Malik ibn Katan al-Fihri, who was liked by both Berbers and Arabs.
+An immediate revolt was postponed in early 741 when the Arab elite in al-Andalus deposed the unpopular governor, Uqba ibn al-Hajjaj, and replaced him with Abd al-Malik ibn Katan al-Fihri, who was liked by both Berbers and Arabs.

-However, in late 741, a Syrian army, including a detachment of the elite Syrian cavalry, brought to Morocco to quell the uprising, were defeated at the Battle of Bagdoura near Fez.
+However, in late 741, a Syrian army, including a detachment of elite Syrian cavalry, brought to Morocco to quell the uprising, were defeated at the Battle of Bagdoura near Fez.
 The remnants of the Syrian army, some 10,000 men with their leader Balj ibn Bishr, escaped to Ceuta where they were besieged by the Berber rebels.
 The news soon reached al-Andalus and encouraged the Berbers in the north-west of the Iberian Peninsula to discard their Arab commanders.
 They formed into three armies and marched south to try and take Toledo, Córdoba and Algeciras.

 Re-Conquista Begins in the North